bassrehab/bassrehab.github.io/_posts/2025-11-19-mcp-maturity-model.md

 - **Contextual prioritization**: Agents drowning in irrelevant context or missing critical information
 - **Cross-modal integration**: Bridging text, structured data, and visual inputs into coherent understanding
 - **Context drift**: Subtle degradation of context quality over long-running sessions
-- **Context rot**: Counterintuitively, model accuracy often decreases as context window size increases—more context doesn't always mean better results
+- **Context rot**: Counterintuitively, model accuracy often decreases as context window size increases - more context doesn't always mean better results

 You can't fix what you can't measure.
 This maturity model gives you a vocabulary and assessment framework for your context architecture - whether you're using MCP, a proprietary system, or (let's be honest) a mess of duct tape and hope.